lcuaderno/nb/tag-suggestor/README.md

    - Check if port 11434 is already in use: `lsof -i :11434`
    - Check if port 8000 is already in use: `lsof -i :8000`
    - Stop any conflicting services

+6. **CORS Issues:**
+   - Ensure the service is running with CORS enabled
+   - Check that the frontend is making requests from the correct origin
+   - Verify the CORS configuration in `src/service.py`

 ## Modularity
 - The service is modular: you can add more methods or swap out the LLM or matching logic easily.